foundershubnetwork/onlyFounders-Educhain-Hackathon/README.md

 **Real-world practicality:**

 - Bridges web2 and web3 for non-technical founders
-- Already onboarded 120+ founders with minimal blockchain experience
+- We have already onboarded 120+ founders with minimal blockchain experience
 - Established partnerships with 10+ accelerators
 - Pragmatic roadmap from centralized to decentralized features
 - Working MVP with positive user feedback